smiletrl/micro_ecommerce/README.md

 ### Services
 Services include following at this moment.
 Different service might use different database & different language.
 Right now, Golang is the only language, but python, nodejs or vuejs might be picked for later service, such as analytical, frontend services.

-Three databases are used at this moment, Redis, PostgresSQL, MongoDB(to be implemented).
+Three databases are used at this moment, Redis, PostgresSQL, MongoDB.

 Check below links for service details.
 These services are not real functional, but should provide a basic idea on the way.